-Review of trends in the GRZ
+Review of current trends in the General Residential Zone (GRZ)

 The General Residential Zone is applied to land in areas where growth and housing diversity is anticipated in a way that is responsive to garden character.
 Council's experience has been that General Residential Zoned developments deliver limited housing diversity, with a focus on medium density apartment developments.
 Key design issues are discussed in Appendix A (Existing Context Review and Analysis) of this report.